 Have you ever caught sight of a beautiful chameleon and wished that you could bring it home as a pet?
 These unique and captivating reptiles are a favorite among new pet owners and experienced reptile enthusiasts alike because they are interesting, intelligent, and so much fun to look at.
 While caring for them can be a challenge to those who are new to reptile care, most find that it is a challenge worth taking on¬—because the rewards are so great!
 Think that a pet chameleon may be the perfect addition to your home?
-Keep reading to learn more about these spectacular creatures and how to provide them with the best home experience possible.
+Keep reading to learn more about these spectacular creatures, where you can find chameleons for sale near you, and how to provide them with the best home experience possible!

 What is a Chameleon?

 The Chameleon (family Chamaeleonidae) are squamates that belong to one of the best known lizard families.
 They are typically very colorful and one of the few known animals that has the ability to change skin color.
 However, contrary to popular belief, chameleons don’t actually change their skin color to match their surroundings.
 Unlike many other animals, the chameleon continues to grow throughout its life.
 As their old skin becomes too small for their growing bodies, they must shed it into smaller bits and pieces—unlike snakes who shed their skin all at once.

 According to reports from the Integrated Taxonomic Information System, there are a total of 171 species of chameleons that come in all different sizes.
 The largest known chameleon is the Parson’s chameleon, which can grow to be more than 27 inches long.
 Another larger chameleon is the Oustalet’s chameleon, which can grow to be 23 inches long.
 The smallest known chameleon is one of the smallest vertebrate animals ever discovered.
 The tiny leaf chameleon only grows to be 0.5 inches long and can very comfortably fit onto the head of a match.

 Beautiful Changing Skin Colors